jswymer/mydoctest/articles/projects-how-use-resources.md

 4. When the batch job is finished, open the **Resource Price Changes** window to see the results of the batch job.

 ## To get resource price change suggestions based on standard prices
-If you want to set up one or more sets of alternative prices based on the standard prices on the resource cards, you can use a batch job.
+If you want to set up multiple alternate resource prices based on the standard prices on the resource cards, you can use a batch job.

 1. In the **Search** box, enter **Suggest Res.
 Price Chg.
 (Res.)**, and then choose the related link.
 2. Fill in the fields as necessary.